Shell Structure

 Registering your command

-In order for your command to be usable, your mods are now required to register the commands manually using a function that helps doing this.
+In order for your command to be usable, applications are now required to register the commands manually using a function that helps doing this.
 That function is defined in the CommandManager class.

 CommandManager.cs